qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_manipulating_objects.rst

 Using Snippets From External Files
 ==================================

-Code snippets can also be retrieved from external files found in the typesystem search path (see :ref:`typesystem-paths`).
+Code or documentation snippets can also be retrieved from external files found in the typesystem search path (see :ref:`typesystem-paths`).

 .. code-block:: xml